ChillarAnand/emacsism/emacsism.md

 # Epilogue

+I would like to conclude this with a zen story by Osho which relates to emacs.

+## The Mysterious Wall

 There was an ancient mysterious wall(Emacs) which stood at the edge of a village, and whenever anyone climbed the wall to look onto the other side, instead of coming back he or she smiled and would jump to the other side, never to return.

 The inhabitants of the village became curious as to what could draw these people to the other side of the wall.
 After all, their village had all the necessities(IDE's and other software) of living a comfortable life.

 They made an arrangement to where they would tie a person's feet, so that when he or she looked over and wished to jump, they could be pulled back.
 The next time someone tried to climb the wall to see what was on the other side, they chained her feet so that she could not go over.

 She looked on the other side and was delighted at what she saw(lisp enlightment), and smiled.
 Those standing below grew curious to question her and pulled her back, but to their great disappointment she had lost the power of speech.

 "Those who have seen cannot say.
 That which has been seen cannot be painted, cannot be reduced to words.
 But still each one has to give a try - and the world goes on becoming more and more beautiful because of these efforts."

-- Osho

 Happy Emacsing & Lisping!!